wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 At the other side of the spectrum, virtual machine managers (VMMs) provide hardware-enforced isolation leveraging the special CPU mode to allow a full kernel to be executed directly on the hardware as a user process, with the hypervisor emulating certain functionalities of privileged instructions and when resource sharing is needed.
+VMMs enjoy a higher degree of isolation, since different instances of virtual machines run on different kernel images.
+The paper points out, however, that existing fully-fledged VMM implementations face two challenges to fulfill the requirements of serverless.
+First, deployment density of VMMs is lower than that of containers, as each instance must maintain their own kernel image and a full set of system states for supporting an OS.
+Second, startup latency is also a concern, since the VMM needs to boot up a full kernel, which typically takes seconds.